-What this looks like in practice: Calling your kids’ pediatrician when they get sick AND calling your doctor to set up the annual checkup you’ve been avoiding.
-Scheduling a playdate for your toddler AND coordinating one of your own with your partner or best gal pal.
+What this looks like in practice: calling your kids’ pediatrician when they get sick AND calling your doctor to set up the annual checkup you’ve been avoiding.
+Scheduling a (virtual or socially distant) playdate for your toddler AND coordinating a special activity of your own with your partner.
 By prioritizing self-care, you’ll be better equipped to care for your kids.

 We all want to be on our phones less often and spend more time with family.
 Yet, actually putting this into action is hard.
 In this digital world where we share and do so much with our phones, how do we find balance?

 This year, simply resolve to put down your phone more often.
 An easy way to accomplish this is by tracking screen time using an app (try Moment) or your phone’s settings.
 The idea is to let the adage, “You manage what you measure,” work its magic.
 As you track your behavior, you’ll likely notice trends, which will then allow you to adapt and (hopefully) rein in excessive screen time.
 Some tools allow you to set limits for time spent on certain apps and even “lock” them after you’ve spent your allotted time there.